Provably Fast and Space-Efficient Parallel Biconnectivity: Experiments

 \subsection{The Tarjan-Vishkin Algorithm}

-Although engineering the Tarjan-Vishkin (TV) Algorithm is not the focus of this paper, for completeness, we also implemented the faithful Tarjan-Vishkin algorithm~\cite{tarjan1985efficient}.
-We mainly use it to measure the space usage and get a sense on how Tarjan-Vishkin compares to other existing BCC algorithms.
-We report the relative space usage of \ouralgo{}, TV, and \gbbs{} in \cref{fig:space_compare}, normalized to the most space-efficient implementation. \ifconference{Due to space limit, we gave the implementation details and numbers in the full version of this paper, and only summarize our findings here.} Because of the space inefficiency, our TV implementation cannot run on the three largest graphs (CW, HL14, and HL12) on our machines with 1.5TB memory.
-We note that the smallest among them (CW) only takes about 300GB to store the graph, and our algorithm uses 572GB memory to process it. \gbbs{} is slightly more space-efficient than \ouralgo{}, and takes about 20\% less space than us.
+Although engineering Tarjan-Vishkin (TV)~\cite{tarjan1985efficient} is not the focus of this paper, for completeness, we also implemented a faithful TV algorithm. \ifconference{Due to space limit, we give more details and report the numbers in the full paper, and summarize our findings here.}\iffullversion{We report the relative space usage of \ouralgo{}, TV, and \gbbs{} in \cref{fig:space_compare}, normalized to the most space-efficient implementation.} Due to space inefficiency, our TV implementation cannot run on the three largest graphs (CW, HL14, and HL12) on our machines with 1.5TB memory.
+We note that the smallest among them (CW) only takes about 300GB to store the graph, and our algorithm uses 572GB memory to process it.
+On all graphs, TV uses 1.2--10.8$\times$ more space than \ouralgo{}. \gbbs{} is about 20\% more space-efficient than \ouralgo{}.
 The reason is that they need to compute fewer number of tags than \ouralgo{}.

-Regarding running time, we take the average of the running times for each algorithm on each category of the graph instances, and normalize to \ouralgo{}.
+\iffullversion{Regarding running time, we take the average of the running times for each algorithm on each category of the graph instances, and normalize to \ouralgo{}.

-Due to the cost to explicitly construct the skeleton, TV performs slowly on small-diameter graphs, and is slower than \gbbs even on $k$-NN graphs.
+}\ifconference{Regarding running time, we report the running time of TV on all graphs in the full paper, and summarize the results here.} Due to the cost of explicitly constructing the \sketch{}, TV performs slowly on small-diameter graphs, and is slower than \gbbs even on $k$-NN graphs.
 On all these graphs, the speedup for TV on 96 cores over \seq{} is only 1.4--3$\times$.
-This is consistent with the findings in prior BCC papers~\cite{cong2005experimental,slota2014simple}.
+This is consistent with the findings in prior papers~\cite{cong2005experimental,slota2014simple}.
 TV works well on road and synthetic graphs due to small edge-to-vertex ratio, so the $O(m)$ work and space for generating the skeleton does not dominate the running time.
 In this case, polylogarithmic span allows TV to perform consistently better than \gbbs.
-On all graphs, TV is faster than \seq{} on 96 cores, but slower than \ouralgo.
+TV is faster than \seq{} on 96 cores on all graphs, but slower than \ouralgo.